 Awarded Grade II listing in 1976.

-Current status: Still open as a public library, run as a LibraryPlus by Northamptonshire County Council (2018).
-The council is in financial difficulties, and there are harsh proposals which would see many libraries in the county close, but Kettering library is on the list of those which will remain.
+Current status: Still open as a public library, run as a LibraryPlus by Northamptonshire County Council (2021).
+The council was in financial difficulties c2018, and there were harsh proposals which would see many libraries in the county close, but Kettering library was on the list of those which will remain.

 - Year grant given (if known): 10 June, 1902 (after the letter requesting funds had been sent on 25 October 1901)